AdoriZahard/hi3er/docs/index.md

 - Butter#2252: provided data
 - boba#8849: helped format stuff correctly and tested builds
 - Rafe#5610: helped rekindled the GC again and is also a rentry editor
-- biribiri#3681: original Rentry person did build testing and theory crafting, picture dealer
+- [REDACTED]: original Rentry person did build testing and theory crafting, picture dealer
 - Beefyeggroll#0001: helped test builds and was in beta
 - localhousee#7786: morale support and is working on website
 - VampyHime#9207: was a beta tester and translator for beta, actual build testing and also provide theoretical build